cirruslabs/cirrus-ci-docs/docs/examples.md

 We highly recommend to configure some sort of linting for your Go project.
 One of the options is [Golang Lint](https://github.com/golangci/golangci-lint) which report format is supported by Cirrus CI annotator for providing inline reports on PRs.
-Here is an example of *GolangCI Lint* task that you can add to yoour `.cirrus.yml`:
+Here is an example of *GolangCI Lint* task that you can add to your `.cirrus.yml`:

 ```yaml
 task: